 A founding member and first secretary of At Home on the Sound, Teddi was an executive recruiter and human resources specialist formerly working at Heidrick & Struggles and Macy's New York.
-She has lived in Larchmont with her husband for more than 51 years, raising both of their children here.
-She has a Master's degree in Human Resources from Cornell University and a B.A. in Economics from Brooklyn College.
+She has lived in Larchmont with her husband for more than 52 years, raising both of their children here.
+She has a Master's degree in Human Resources from Cornell University and a B.A. in Economics and European Literature from Brooklyn College.
 Before returning to the for-profit work force, she was active in her elementary and middle-school PTAs and served on the Mamaroneck School Board Selection Committee.
 She currently serves as a board member of Friends of the Larchmont Library, and was editor of the Friends Newsletter for six years.
 She is also on the advisory committee of the Cancer Support Team.
 Past Board service includes Westchester Jewish Community Services and The Larchmont Mamaroneck Summit, where she served as secretary for several years.
 Teddi is committed to the idea of helping aging adults remain in their homes in the community and believes that their contribution to the fabric of Larchmont-Mamaroneck community life is of value, enriching and enhancing the quality of life of all residents, regardless of age.

 Marion GindesVice President, Development

 Marion Gindes grew up in Brooklyn.
 She attended Smith College and was graduated from Barnard College.
 She studied Clinical Psychology and received her PhD from Columbia University.
 She served on the faculties of Brooklyn College, the Einstein College of Medicine, Penn State University and the Ferkauf Graduate School of Psychology of Yeshiva University.
 She was the Director of Psychological Services for a mental health center in New York City and a co-founder of a psychiatric hospital in Pennsylvania.
 Marion and her late husband moved to Larchmont in 1993.